GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Viewers are webpages so it might be easier to refresh the whole page before loading the next model
 - Desktop viewers should be usable on as low as 800 x 600 screen resolution:
   - Page zoom might need to be adjusted to keep controls uncluttered
-  - There is a full screen button which can also help or use your browser shortcut keys
+  - There is a full-screen switching button which can also help or just use your browser shortcut keys
   - 640 x 480 screen resoultion should also work but might present a limited workspace and visibility
-- Different [three.js](https://github.com/mrdoob/three.js) revisions are used and with lots of customized code
+- Different [three.js](https://github.com/mrdoob/three.js) revisions are used throughout and with lots of customized code:
+  - Most viewers page title should show what three.js revision is used
 - Error handling narrows down to showing the `ERROR!` message so check the console output for details
 - On a desktop computer, most viewers will show some renderer info in the console after the model is loaded (like number of draw calls, triangles ... etc)
 - To modify or customize your 3D model, use either the official [three.js editor](https://threejs.org/editor/) or try its [customized version](https://github.com/GitHubDragonFly/Localized_3js)